Kaktushose/jda-commands/README.md

 ## Contributing

-If you think that something is missing and you want to add it yourself, feel free to open a pull request.
+If you think that something is missing, and you want to add it yourself, feel free to open a pull request.
 Please try to keep your code quality as good as mine and stick to the core concepts of this framework.

 Special thanks to all contributors: